ustclug-dev/brotli-dec-wasm/README.md

 More detailed usage can be found in [brotli-wasm] _Usage_ section.

-Notice that brotli-wasm is going to release a new version for the new stream pattern, which is also used by this package, and has not update the README yet.
-If you are urgent, you can refer to the unit tests in [brotli-wasm:test/brotli.spec.ts] to see how to use by examples.
+You can also refer to the unit tests in [brotli-wasm:test/brotli.spec.ts] to see how to use by examples.

 [brotli-wasm:test/brotli.spec.ts]: https://github.com/httptoolkit/brotli-wasm/blob/main/test/brotli.spec.ts